peterbrittain/asciimatics/doc/source/widgets.rst

     frame.add_layout(layout)

 Once you have a Layout, you can add Widgets to the relevant column.
-For example, this will add a button to the middle first and last columns.
+For example, this will add a button to the first and last columns.

 .. code-block:: python

     layout2.add_widget(Button("OK", self._ok), 0)
     layout2.add_widget(Button("Cancel", self._cancel), 3)

-If you ant to put a standard label on all your input fields, that's fine too;
+If you want to put a standard label on all your input fields, that's fine too;
 asciimatics will decide how big your label needs to be across all fields in the same column and then indent them all to create a more aesthetically pleasing layout.
-For example, this will provide a single column with labels for each fields, indenting all the fields to the same depth.
+For example, this will provide a single column with labels for each field, indenting all of the fields to the same depth.

 .. code-block:: python